Overview of potential upgrade issues (Visual C++)

 Errors due to improved language conformance

-The Microsoft Visual C++ compiler has continuously improved its conformance to the C++ standard over the years.
-Code that compiled in earlier versions might fail to compile in Visual Studio 2017 because the compiler correctly flags an error that it previously ignored or explicitly allowed.
+The Microsoft C++ compiler has continuously improved its conformance to the C++ standard over the years.
+Code that compiled in earlier versions might fail to compile in later versions of Visual Studio because the compiler correctly flags an error that it previously ignored or explicitly allowed.

 For example, the